---

 ## The "So What?"
 (Strategic Takeaway) {#so-what}

-eHomeLife is an established lifestyle app that is completely free.
+eHomeLife is a market-leading lifestyle app that is completely free.

 <!-- speakable-start -->